How satisfied are you with your job?

 (Real Business)

-Job happiness statistics show that these occupations are ranked at the bottom of the jobs with high satisfaction ratings list.
+Job happiness statistics show that these occupations are ranked at the bottom of jobs with a high satisfaction rating.
 Just 32% of those working in tourism and restaurants, construction and real estate, and logistics are happy with their jobs.

 (YouGov)